-Required communications What is reported? 🛗 🖓 When and where Terms of engagement Confirmation by the PCC and CC of acceptance of terms of engagement as written in the engagement letter signed by both parties.
+Our Reporting to you Required communications What is reported?
+When and where Terms of engagement Confirmation by the PCC and CC of acceptance of terms of engagement as written in the engagement letter signed by both parties.
 The statement of responsibilities serves as the formal terms of engagement between the PSAA's appointed auditors and audited bodies.
 Our responsibilities Reminder of our responsibilities as set out in the engagement letter The statement of responsibilities serves as the formal terms of engagement between the PSAA's appointed auditors and audited bodies.
 Planning and audit approach Communication of the planned scope and timing of the audit, any limitations and the significant risks identified.
-When communicating key audit matters this includes the most significant risks of material misstatement (whether or not due to fraud) including those that have the greatest effect on the overall audit strategy, the allocation of resources in the audit and directing the efforts of the engagement team Audit planning report (September 2020) Significant findings from the audit Our view about the significant qualitative aspects of accounting practices including accounting policies, accounting estimates and financial statement disclosures Significant difficulties, if any, encountered during the audit Significant matters, if any, arising from the audit that were discussed with management Written representations that we are seeking Expected modifications to the audit report Other matters if any, significant to the oversight of the financial reporting process Audit results report (estimated November 2020)
+When communicating key audit matters this includes the most significant risks of material misstatement (whether or not due to fraud) including those that have the greatest effect on the overall audit strategy, the allocation of resources in the audit and directing the efforts of the engagement team Outline Audit planning report (29 April 2022 JASP) Significant findings from the audit Our view about the significant qualitative aspects of accounting practices including accounting policies, accounting estimates and financial statement disclosures Significant difficulties, if any, encountered during the audit Significant matters, if any, arising from the audit that were discussed with management Written representations that we are seeking Expected modifications to the audit report Other matters if any, significant to the oversight of the financial reporting process Audit results report, date TBC but target is before the end of August 2022.